-There are a lot of unknowns when it comes to combatting addiction, and the overwhelming uncertainty can lead to anxiety for those who are struggling, as well as for their loved ones.
-But understanding what to expect before entering treatment can help to ease much of the stress for all parties involved.
+There are a lot of unknowns when it comes to combatting addiction, and the uncertainty can lead to anxiety for those who need addiction treatment, as well as for their loved ones.
+Understanding what to expect and knowing how long addiction treatment lasts can help to ease much of the stress in finding the right rehab center.

 Addiction Is a Chronic Disease

-According to the National Institute on Drug Abuse (NIDA), people suffering from a legitimate addiction cannot simply stop using for a few days and then carry on as normal as if they were cured.
-Addiction is a chronic disease that affects the brain.
-Treatment is necessary for the afflicted individual to stop using drugs, remain sober, and contribute to family, work, and society in a productive way.
+The National Institute on Drug Abuse (NIDA) recognizes that people struggling with drug or alcohol addiction cannot simply stop using for a few days and then carry on as normal as if they were cured.
+Addiction is a chronic disease that affects the brain and is characterized by periods of relapse and recovery.
+Treatment is necessary for the individual to not only stop using drugs, but to remain sober and contribute to family, work, and society in a productive way.

 Withdrawal Timelines Vary

-Effective addiction treatment addresses all of a client’s needs, not just the drug abuse, and it often begins with a medical detox phase.
+Effective addiction treatment often begins with a medical detox phase.
 The length and intensity of the detox period depend on a variety of factors, including the substance that the individual abused and the extent of the addiction.
 Here are some general withdrawal timelines for various substances: